instituutnederlandsetaal/BlackLab/doc/technical/blacklab-internals.md

 It is also possible to retrieve snippets from the original document (XML is carefully kept wellformed), and even to generate the keyword-in-context (KWIC) view using the original content (normally the KWIC view is generated using the forward index, which is faster but doesn't preserve the original tag structure, e.g. sentence tags, named entity tags, etc.)

-In the future, we may want to make the content store optional, because users often have these documents available from another source, such as a webservice.
+It is already possible to omit the content store (`store: false` in .blf.yaml file; applies to all annotated fields though).
+In the future, we may want to make it possible for BlackLab to retrieve the content from another source such as a webservice.
 The challenge in this case is to keep highlighting efficient (BlackLab stores its content such that the position information it gets from Lucene can be used directly to highlight the document).

-In older external indexes, the content store is found in the subdirectory `cs_contents` (at least, if your annotated field is named `contents`; you could even have multiple annotated fields).
-The content store subdirectory has its own `version.dat`, which should contain `fixedblock||1`.

-In the newer, integrated index, the content store is (as the name implies) integrated into the Lucene index.
+In the current index format (the "integrated index"), the content store is (as the name implies) integrated into the Lucene index.

 ### forward index